The Institute Library (New Haven): History

+In the founding year of 1826, the Library counted 8 members and in 1851 the Library counted 660 members.
+In 1828 the Library had 65 volumes in the collection and in 1851 the Library held 5000 volumes.
+In 1889 the number of volumes increased to 15,000.

+For much of its history, the concept of the free public library was unknown and the Institute Library served as a substitute, something commonly done in many cities of the time.
 In 1887, the New Haven Free Public Library was established, transforming the Institute Library's focus and mission.
-Librarian William A. Borden in the years that followed took the opportunity to experiment with new library technologies and practices with collections housed at the Institute Library.
-Borden formulated a new classification system for the library's collection.
+Librarian William A. Borden in the years that followed took the opportunity to experiment with new library technologies and practices with collections housed at the Institute Library; stating "[T]he Institute, again looking to the future, had become specialized in English and American literature and in biography and travel, and had taken its position as the literary, rather than the educational, headquarters of the city."
+Borden formulated a new classification system for the library's collection, which is currently used to classify materials.

+The Institute Library had multiple locations between founding and 1878, when it moved to its current building on Chapel Street.
+Prior locations include the Glebe building, the Phoenix Building, the Leffingwell Building, the Palladium building (originally known at the Institute Building).

 Present day

 After a long period of decline in membership and activity, the library began a period of reengagement with the New Haven community in 2011 and now hosts and sponsors various programs in the arts and humanities.
 In February of that year, the library hired its first executive director and embarked on a series of major repairs and renovations to the historical building in which the library is housed.
-In 2011, the Institute Library received the Arts Award from the Arts Council of Greater New Haven for its revitalization efforts.
+In 2011, the executive director of the Institute Library received the Arts Award from the Arts Council of Greater New Haven for his revitalization efforts.
+The third floor of the building features a gallery space with rotating art shows featuring local artists.